SubuhanLathif/React-Projects/FoodRecipe/README.md

 4) Pages Folder

-   a) Home.jsx: Displays initial recipe items.
+   a) Home.jsx: Displays initial recipe items.<br/>
-   b) Details.jsx: Shows full details of a specific recipe, including ingredients.
-   c) Favorites.jsx: Displays all favorite recipes.
+   b) Details.jsx: Shows full details of a specific recipe, including ingredients.<br/>c) Favorites.jsx: Displays all favorite recipes.

 <b>How to Use</b>